Brown twinspot

-The brown twinspot (Clytospiza monteiri) is a common species of estrildid finch found in sub-Saharan Africa.
+The brown twinspot (Clytospiza monteiri) is a common species of estrildid finch native to Central Africa.
 It is the only member of the genus Clytospiza.

-It is found in Angola, Cameroon, Central African Republic, Chad, the Republic of Congo, the Democratic Republic of the Congo, Gabon, Kenya, Nigeria, South Sudan and Uganda.
+It is 12 cm long.
+Its underparts are sungold with white spots.
+The females have a white throat rather than red.

 It has an estimated global extent of occurrence of 1,200,000 km^{2}.
 The IUCN has classified the species as being of least concern.

 The brown twinspot is sister to the firefinches in the genus Lagonosticta.